reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

   }
 ```

-The example above shows how to update a user's information via an `HTTP` `PATCH` request.
-Inside a try-with-resources block, a `CloseableHttpClient` instance is created using HttpClient's `createDefault()` to manage `HTTP` connections.
+The example above shows how to update a user's information via an HTTP `PATCH` request.
 The method constructs the patch request by creating a list of `NameValuePair` objects containing few of the user's updated details (first name and last name).
-These parameters are then encoded into a `UrlEncodedFormEntity`.
-Using the `HTTP` `PATCH` method, the request is sent to the specified user's endpoint (/api/users/{userId}).
+Then we send the request to the specified user's endpoint (/api/users/{userId}).
 The response body from the server, indicating the success or failure of the update operation, is captured and returned as a string.
-Finally, it handles an exception if any.

 Now let us see how to call this functionality.